emmercm/www/src/blog/an-effective-incident-runbook-template.md

 >
 > - Help the incident responder take any final, necessary steps before the incident can be resolved.
 >
 > Incident remediation covers the steps that need to be taken after mitigation, generally during normal working hours.
-Steps may include, but are not limited to:
+Steps may include but aren’t limited to:
 >
 > - Reverting any temporary hotfixes made during mitigation
 > - Dealing with any corrupted data or statistics
 > - Auditing other services, jobs, etc. for similar risks
 >
-> This does not encompass incident follow-ups, which should be created & prioritized as part of the written incident postmortem & debrief meeting.
+> This doesn’t encompass incident follow-ups, which should be created & prioritized as part of the written incident postmortem & debrief meeting.

 Steps to take, in order: